Architecture at Lancaster

-I am the Director of Architecture at Lancaster - my research interests are in future methods of practice.
+I am the Head of Architecture at Lancaster - my research interests are in future methods of practice.
 Prior to working in academia, I worked on several international award‐winning projects, including as Project Architect for the London Olympic Village and Glasgow Transport Museum for Zaha Hadid Architects, winner of European Museum of the Year.
 I also am currently director of an architecture practice inside University that works with clients across the UK.

 Dr Adam Blaney

 I am a Lecturer in Responsive Architecture.
 I have worked in industry for several years at various architectural practices in Manchester.
 My research interests mainly focus on rethinking and developing digital design and fabrication processes, through prototyping, to create responsive, adaptive and self-healing objects, products and architectural structures.
 Additionally, based on principles and properties from these prototypes, I am also interested in developing speculative visions of materially adaptive architecture and cities.

 I am a Lecturer in Participatory Architecture and a member of the ImaginationLancaster design research group at Lancaster University (LU).
 My research explores the interaction between residents and the Public Sector in urban contexts and, in particular, how co-design can be a driver for change in architectural processes.
 My doctoral thesis explored the relationship between community-based co-design and the associated mutual learning process.
 Currently I teach in Architectural Design Studio 1.
 The module is conducted as an intensive design studio.